muwerk/Research-mupplets/README.md

 * Note: **All** mupplets require the libraries [ustd](https://github.com/muwerk/ustd) and [muwerk](https://github.com/muwerk/muwerk).

-Currently, mupplets work only with ESP8266 or ESP32, due to usage of `std::function<>` to register member tasks.
-This restriction will change in a later release.

-It is recommended to use [munet](https://github.com/muwerk/munet) for network connectivity.
+For ESP8266 and ESP32, it is recommended to use [munet](https://github.com/muwerk/munet) for network connectivity.

 ### Additional hardware-dependent libraries